Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/DJ03FS/DJ03FS-django-react-course-syllabus.md

 ## Course Overview

 This intensive 13-week bootcamp is designed to transform beginners into proficient full-stack developers, specializing in the Django and React ecosystems.
-The course covers Django, React, TypeScript, and related technologies.
+The course covers Django, React, Python, and related technologies.
 Students will work on five progressive projects throughout the course, each integrated with the units to provide hands-on application of learned skills.

 ## Course Structure and Project Integration